MacGill 'threatened' Sydney bar owner

 Former Australian Test cricketer Stuart MacGill and a friend acted in a threatening manner towards a Sydney bar owner earlier this year, a court has been told.

-MacGill, 51, is accused of stalking and verbally intimidating Samantha Ford while walking down Kemp Street in the Sydney CBD and then later at the Captain Cook Hotel on February 1 this year.
+MacGill, 51, is accused of stalking and verbally intimidating Samantha Ford while walking down Kemp Street in the Sydney CBD and then later at the Captain Cook Hotel on around 6pm on February 1 this year.

-Giving evidence in the Downing Centre Local Court on Thursday, Ryan Entwistle said he witnessed the Kemp Street incident while he was having a drink with friends outside the Lord Nelson Hotel.
+Giving evidence in the Downing Centre Local Court on Thursday, Ryan Entwistle said he witnessed the Kemp Street incident while drinking with friends outside the Lord Nelson Hotel.

-He described the conversation as being one-sided and at a relatively large volume, but did not pick up on any actual words spoken, except for “stick up your ass” or “stick it up your ass”.
+The 19-year old described the conversation as being one-sided and at a relatively large volume, but did not pick up on any actual words spoken, except for “stick up your a—“.

 “They were speaking to her in a kind of aggressive and threatening way,” he said.

-Ms Ford later spoke to Mr Entwistle and his friends, telling them that either MacGill or his friend Stephen Michael Kerlin were her ex-partner or knew her ex-partner, the court heard.
+“She just looked very frightened, clutching her dog,” he told the court.

+Mr Ryder could not recall which words were used, describing the incident as a full-on argument that was “a bit of a mess”.

-MacGill has denied that he or his friend Stephen Kerlin had stalked or intimidated Ms Ford, telling police on February 18 that he had made his own police complaints about her.
+MacGill has denied his friend Stephen Michael Kerlin had stalked or intimidated Ms Ford, telling officers on February 18 that he had made his own police complaints about her.

+Mr Kerlin and Ms Ford were previously partners but had separated, the court heard.

 In the recorded police interview, which was played in court, he claimed Ms Ford had stalked him and his partner Maria O’Meagher and had hired photographer Jamie Fawcett to follow them in his van and take pictures.